zzzDavid/CPU-Baseline/README.md

 ## Method
 The bash script uses `taskset` command to assign a list of CPUs to the python process.
+The test is implemented with Python's multiprocessing package.

 ## Result
 ```bash